shaham-noorani/EarlyDays/content/posts/range.md

 There's a popular mantra that states, "you get hired for your hard skills, but keep your job and get promoted for you soft skills."
 Most discipline-specific hard-skills can be learned relatively quickly, but fundamental engineering skills, and even more so vocational soft skills, take years to master, but can be applied in innumerably more settings.
 This is why it is crucial to start working towards mastering these early on.

-For a list of important general skills for engineers, you can visit the first [link](https://google.com) at the end of this post.
+For a list of important general skills for engineers, reference the links section at the end of this post.

 # College Should Be a Time To Explore